ropensci/rmangal/README.md

 ## `rmangal` vs `rglobi`

-Those interested only in pairwise interactions among taxons may consider using `rglobi`, an R package that provides an interface to the [GloBi infrastructure](https://www.globalbioticinteractions.org/about.html).
+Those interested only in pairwise interactions among taxa may consider using `rglobi`, an R package that provides an interface to the [GloBi infrastructure](https://www.globalbioticinteractions.org/about.html).
 GloBi provides open access to aggregated interactions from heterogeneous sources.
 In